udevbe/westfield/README.md

 # Further examples
 Check out the Node.js example projects in the `server` directory.
-They implement the example mentioned above as well as the reverse case where the browser acts as a 'server'.
+They implement the example mentioned above as well as the reverse case where the browser acts as a Wayland server.

 They also provide a good starting point to setup server and client side protocol generation in your build.